dthain/compilers-fa25/resolve.md

 Ensure that `make clean`, `make`, and `make test`, and continue to work properly.

+## Development Log

+For each stage of the compiler, add a new section to `devel.md` with a few thoughts on building this stage:
+- What AI tools (if any) did you use, and what sort of prompts did you provide?
+- What parts of the code were easy to get right?
+- What parts were difficult to get right and required more effort?

 ## Grading

 **Tag your submission with `resolver` in github to turn in.**